CT Scan of the Liver and Biliary Tract

 are allergic to iodine.

-a contrast dye is to be used.
-Your healthcare provider will give you special instructions
+is to be used.
+Your healthcare provider will give you special instructions ahead of

-- Tell your healthcare provider of all medications, vitamins, herbs, and supplements
+Tell your healthcare provider of all medicines, vitamins, herbs, and supplements that

 What happens during a CT scan of the liver and biliary tract?